 This ambitious and challenging EngD project would critically impact and shape the future of manufacturing in the renewable energy sector.
-The student will be a part of an engineering doctorate cohort for four years which spans between Cranfield and Oxford University.
+The student will be a part of an engineering doctorate cohort for four years which spans between the Universities of Cranfield and Oxford.
 Read more Read less

 Additive deposition is a unique digital, tool less, manufacturing tool which is capable of building complex components with added features such as improved functionality through creation of composite and multi-material structures.
 This digital tool less manufacturing technique is in strong focus due to its capability of producing complex engineering components and structures with added features with much simpler logistics, high material productivity and improved recyclability.
 Welding Engineering and Laser Processing (WELP) centre of Cranfield University is a pioneer in the Wire plus Arc Additive Manufacture (WAAM) and leading the research activities globally in this area

 In the research, he/she will be mainly focussed on the design principles of structural materials that are currently being used for offshore structures and then exploit the capabilities of additive manufacturing technology to develop components with designed functionalities to reduce weight, increase structural efficiency and reduce overall life cycle cost of a component.
 Development of multi-material, damage tolerant component, as a proof of concept, would be created and damage initiation (by different service conditions) and propagation characterised to understand its suitability for an intended application in the offshore renewable energy area.

 During the doctoral thesis work, the student will be based in the Welding Engineering and Laser Processing Centre and be a part of a very vibrant PhD research student group working with different aspects in the area of additive manufacture using different structural alloys, metal and ceramic powder, other structural materials and state-of-the-art power sources which is based on welding arc, laser and often a combination of the two mutually complimentary power sources based processes.